AnaJulia22/primeiro-repositorio/README.md

 git commit -m “new change” to save the changes

-rm fil[e.md](http://archive.md) to delete file
+rm file.md to delete file

 rmdir to remove directory

-echo > [archive.md](http://archive.md) to create new archive
+echo > archive.md to create new archive

-git push origin master // git pull origin master
+git push origin master or main // git pull origin master